 and security guards changed places several times, until the High Court ruled

 in favour of the squatters’ right to be there.
-Many people were involved in this
+Of

 squatted to preserve the buildings and camped in them, another 7 or 8 squatted